salrashid123/go_tpm_https_embed/README.md

 This repo mostly uses the `crypto.Signer` implementation from my own library implementing that interface for TPM (`"github.com/salrashid123/signer/tpm"`) and not the one from  from [go-tpm-tools](https://godoc.org/github.com/google/go-tpm-tools/tpm2tools#Key.GetSigner).

-The steps here will create two GCP VMs with TPMs create TPM based RSA keys, generate a CSR using those keys, then an external CA will issue an x509 cert using that csr.
+The steps here will create a client and server using a local software tpm `swtpm`.
+On that TPM, create two RSA keys, generate a CSR using those keys, then an external CA will issue an x509 cert using that csr.

 Finally, the client will establish an mTLS https connection to the server